groq/blogwizard/README.md

 ## Quickstart

 > [!IMPORTANT]
-> To use BlogWizard, you can use a hosted version at [BlogWizard.streamlit.app](https://BlogWizard.streamlit.app).
+> To use BlogWizard, you can use a hosted version at [https://blogwizard.groqlabs.com/](https://blogwizard.groqlabs.com/).
 > Alternatively, you can run BlogWizard locally with Streamlit using the quickstart instructions.

-### Hosted on Streamlit:

-To use BlogWizard, you can use the hosted version at [BlogWizard.streamlit.app](https://BlogWizard.streamlit.app)

 ### Run locally: